One of the great things about restorations is the second chance a relic can lead after it’s abandoned or abused previous life.

 He had also been turning the Internet inside out in search of something he liked, sending me links to frames that were akin to the tale of Goldilocks.
 Some were too big, some were too small, some were just right but too rough, too rusted or poorly resprayed.

-The colour was starting to grow on me, and I’d amassed a small stash of De Rosa pantographed components that would suit the build.
+I’d amassed a small stash of De Rosa pantographed components that would suit the build.
 Brake levers, stem, chainring, and shifters – the latter were too modern for period correctish-ness and used as a keyring.

 I’d been so impressed with Patebury’s work on the Richard Sachs project that opting for this look again was a no brainer.
 The stitched finish is truly outstanding.
+They have now turned their hands and needles to bags and other life accessories.

 Another stand out component on the build is the super clean 1st generation PAT 77 Campagnolo Super Record rear derailleur.
 This has been in the vault for a long time waiting for the right project to come along.